TaylorAndTony/TaylorAndTony/README.md

-👋 Hi, I’m @TaylorAndTony, an amateur developer who isn't in computer major.
+👋 Hi, I’m @TaylorAndTony, an amateur developer who isn't major in compute.

-👀 Interested in Python, C# desktop gui, and I combine them with my major.
+👀 Interested in Python, C# desktop GUI, and a little bit frontend dev.

 🚀 JavaScript can help me in my daily, boring jobs.

-🔶 I like Animes, so there will be some anime-style in my softwares.
+🧮 Mostly work on Windows, but Linux is also my choice.

-🎮 Open world games such as Minecraft, Noita, are attractive to me.
+🕹️ I like animes, and open-world games.

 <!---